coverclock/com-diag-hazer/README.md

 # Directories

-* app - application source files.
+* app - application source files (utilities that can be daemons).
 * bin - utility source files.
 * cfg - configuration makefiles.
 * dat - data captured from Hazer, Yodel, and Tumbleweed tests (some in LFS).